NightFright2k19/duke3d_voxelpack/voxelpack_readme.txt

 ============================================================================================

 This pack provides voxel replacements for sprites in Duke Nukem 3D.
-It is meant to be used with the EDuke32 port, but is also compatible with BuildGDX.
+It is meant to be used with the EDuke32 port, but is also compatible with BuildGDX, RedNukem and Raze ports.

 ============================================================================================
 HOW TO USE
 ============================================================================================

-- EDuke32: Drop this file (duke3d_voxels.zip) into your EDuke32 "autoload" directory.
+--- EDuke32: Drop this file (duke3d_voxels.zip) into your EDuke32 "autoload" directory.

      Be sure that the autoload option in the launcher is checked and voxels are activated in the ingame menu (Options > Display Setup > Voxels).

+--- Rednukem: Drop this file (duke3d_voxels.zip) into your Rednukem "autoload" directory.

+     Be sure that the autoload option in the launcher is checked and voxels are activated in the ingame menu (Options > Display Setup > Voxels).

-- BuildGDX: Drop this file (duke3d_voxels.zip) into your "autoload" directory.
+--- BuildGDX: Drop this file (duke3d_voxels.zip) into your "autoload" directory.

      Be sure that the autoload option in the launcher is checked.

+--- Raze: Drag and drop this file (duke3d_voxels.zip) on Raze.exe and select DN3D game.

+Alternatively you set either absoulte or relative path in **raze_portable.ini** to **duke3d_voxels.zip** located for example in "autoload" folder, like this:

+Absolute path:

+     [Duke.Autoload]
+     Path=C:\Games\Raze\autoload\voxelpack.zip

+Relative path (the folder "autoload" must be located in the same directory where Raze executable is located)

+     [Duke.Autoload]
+     Path=autoload\voxelpack.zip

 ============================================================================================